Welcome to Class 4F!

 Our Class Teacher is Miss.
 Finnegan and our Teaching Assistant is Mrs. Wilkinson.
 We also have Miss.
 Lewis working in our class this year.

 P.E is every Monday and Dance is every Friday so please make sure P.E kits stay in school all week.
-Tracksuits will be needed shortly as the weather starts to get a bit colder!
+Tracksuits are now needed during the winter months!

 Homework is given out in Homework books every Monday.
 Please return completed books to school by Friday.
 If you spend some time learning spellings using the Look, Say, Cover, Write and Check method, this will prepare children for their spelling test each Friday.